Do you have questions about Discover Year?

 1. What and when is the orientation period?

-Before the launch of the weekly Wednesday Discover Year programming, we offer an in-person orientation week in Ottawa at the end of August for ALL Discover Year students, no matter where you are living.
+Before the launch of the weekly Wednesday Discover Year programming, we offer an in-person orientation week in Ottawa in September for ALL Discover Year students, no matter where you are living.
 Throughout the orientation week, students participate in fun and engaging activities such as social and cultural events, team-building activities, life and career skills workshops, and more.
 This gives our students the opportunity to bond with eac other and build meaningful connections that set them up for even greater success throughout their Discover Year.

 2. What if I don’t live in Ottawa?